 Canadian Relevance

 This study was not conducted by Canadian authors or in Canada.
-While pneumorrhachis is not a specifically listed Health Canada-recognized indication, hyperbaric oxygen therapy is recognized for other gas-associated conditions like decompression sickness and arterial gas embolism, which also involve gas in tissues causing neurological issues.
+While pneumorrhachis is not a specifically listed Health Canada-recognised indication, hyperbaric oxygen therapy is recognised for other gas-associated conditions like decompression sickness and arterial gas embolism, which also involve gas in tissues causing neurological issues.

 Study Limitations